Theodolite: Sightings

 Sightings are taken by the surveyor, who adjusts the telescope's vertical and horizontal angular orientation so the cross-hairs align with the desired sighting point.
 Both angles are read either from exposed or internal scales and recorded.
 The next object is then sighted and recorded without moving the position of the instrument and tripod.

 The earliest angular readouts were from open vernier scales directly visible to the eye.
-Gradually these scales were enclosed for physical protection, and finally became an indirect optical readout, with convoluted light paths to bring them to a convenient place on the instrument for viewing.
+Gradually these scales were enclosed for physical protection.
+Angular micrometer scales were also used (not to be confused with the micrometre, a device used for length measurements).
+Finally, angle readings became an indirect optical readout, with convoluted light paths to bring them to a convenient place on the instrument for viewing.
 The modern digital theodolites have electronic displays.

+Micrometers are also used in telescopes and microscopes to measure the apparent diameter of celestial bodies or microscopic objects or the angular distances between two such objects.
+The micrometer used with a telescope was invented about 1638 by William Gascoigne, an English astronomer.